layerswap/layerswapapp/public/doc/blog/guides/Terms_of_Service.md

 ### **Functionality, compatibility and technical protection**

-1. LayerSwap Application operates on the latest 3 versions of desktop Chrome, Firefox , and Opera.
+1. LayerSwap Application operates on the latest 4 versions of desktop Safari, Chrome, Firefox , and Opera.
 2. In order to properly sign in to and use LayerSwap Application, the system used by User must be properly supported by the browser on which LayerSwap Application operates.
 3. Supported workstations may include any workstation that can properly run the internet browsers supported by LayerSwap Application, save for mobile devices, which may not properly display the current version of our interface.
 4. LayerSwap intends to develop the list of digital assets supported by LayerSwap Application.
 All available assets will be displayed to you once you visit LayerSwap Application.
 LayerSwap cannot, however, guarantee availability of each digital asset in every jurisdiction nor liquidity of each and all digital assets at all times.
 LayerSwap reserves the right to shape the digital assets catalogue in LayerSwap Application at its own discretion.